 For Mini-Soccer – any number of substitutions may be used at any time with the permission of the referee.
 Entry onto the field of play will only be allowed during a stoppage in play.
 A Player who has been replaced may return to play as a substitute for another Player.
 A Team must not have a match day squad greater than double the size of its team in an age group.

 In Youth Football only, the referee shall be informed of the names of the substitute Players not later than 10 minutes before the start of the Competition Match and a Player not so named may not take part in that Competition Match.

 A Player who has named as a substitute before the start of that Competition Match but does not actually play in the game shall not be considered to have been a Player in that Competition Match within the meaning of Rule 18 of this Competition.

-(I) With the exception of cup finals, kick times are to be between the hours of 9.30am and 12.30pm unless agreement is made between the opposing team.
-Teams are not permitted to start travelling before 8am in order to arrive at the kick off location so kick off times must be appropriate to the distance travelled.
+(J) With the exception of cup finals, kick times are to be between the hours of 9.30am and 12.30pm unless agreement is made between the opposing team.
+Teams are not permitted to start travelling before 8am in order to arrive at the kick off location with suitable warming up time prior to kick off.
+Kick off times must therefore be appropriate to the distance travelled.
 Teams have the right to request a kick off time after 12.30 but must give notification to the opposition and fixtures secretary 2 weeks in advance.

 21. REPORTING RESULTS

 (A) The (Registration/Fixtures) Secretary must receive within 3 days of the date played, the result of each Competition Match in the prescribed manner.
 This must include the forename(s) and surname of the Team Players (in block letters) and also the referee markings required by Rule 23, or any other information required by the Competition.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.